duducheng/DenseSharp/README.md

 privacy, and restrictions apply to the use.
 However, you can still run the code using the sample dataset ([download](https://drive.google.com/open?id=1c-suZobPIH-DSE99zspPb098jEiDqRGa)).
-Please note, the data in the dataset is just for demonstration.
+Please note, the sample dataset is just for demonstrating the functionality.

 Unzip the sample dataset, then modify the `"DATASET"` field in `mylib/dataloader/ENVIRON`.